 - MSCI 261

-- Modify?
+- o Modify?

-- Context?
+- o Context?

-- Micro-econ of SE
+- o Micro-econ of SE

-- Project planning?
+- o Project planning?

 Student Engagement

 We certainly have many very engaged students.
 Data point: at March Break Open House we had 35-40 volunteers (most of any program).

 The minimal level of engagement that we ask from our students is that they hand in assignments/projects, write exams and, in first year, do labs.
 Some students can do fine and even get top marks without even going to lecture.
 In some sense, Waterloo is not providing them much except for a credential and perhaps some support around the co-op process.